underscoreio/essential-scala/src/pages/objects/sealed-traits.md

     ...
 ~~~

-The reason we don't get a compiler error is that there could be any number of implementations of `Visitor` in our codebase or anything using our code as a library.
-The Scala compiler can't be sure that only two cases exist.
+The fact that we get a runtime error may be surprising.
+There could be any number of implementations of `Visitor` in our codebase -- it is impossible for Scala to tell at compile time whether our `match` is exhaustive.

-This is a problem for our `Visitor` example -- the last thing we want is to get a runtime error when we're trying to send an email!
-Fortunately there is a way to tell Scala that all subtypes of `Visitor` *must* implemented in the same file.
-This means the compiler can correctly flag incomplete matches and prevent us from missing out cases.
+This is a problem -- the last thing we want is to get a runtime error when we're trying to send an email!
+Fortunately there is a way to tell Scala that the subtypes of we have provided form a complete set, allowing the compiler to correctly flag incomplete matches at compile time.
 We do this by making `Visitor` a **sealed trait**:

 ~~~ scala
 sealed trait Visitor {